 Luke does that, the others do not.
-This has important bearing because in Numbers 4:3, that's when a priest could officially do the work of a priest, at age 30.
+This has important bearing because in Numbers 4:3, that is when a priest could officially do the work of a priest, at age 30.

 Baptism pictures the burial of the old man, and that answers to our relationship to Adam.
 All of us are related to Adam, and we are related through the old man.
 When you get baptized, you are buried in the water, you come up out of the water (typical of a resurrection), and that has relationship to our relationship, or bearing upon our relationship, to Christ—a new breed, a new nation, a new family that is being created.

 He did that.
-That's what happens to us.
-When we are baptized we have died to sin—sin that we have done as a result (as it were) of our link to Adam.
+That is what happens to us.
+When we are baptized we have died to sin—sin that we have done as a result, as it were, of our link to Adam.
 We come up out of the water ready for a relationship with Christ—a new man, part of a new breed.

 Here, in the book of Luke, he links Him to all of mankind, because the very next thing that occurs is the genealogy.
 The genealogy of Christ in the book of Luke goes back to Adam.
-That's very significant in understanding the book of Luke, because he is trying to establish (in a very subtle way) how our link to Adam is BROKEN.
-If we're ever going to be part of the kingdom of God, part of the family of God, there must be repentance, there must be a death of the old self, there must be burial, there must be cleansing, there must be a resurrection.
-That's why Luke writes in the order that he does so that we will get the picture here.
+That is very significant in understanding the book of Luke, because he is trying to establish (in a very subtle way) how our link to Adam is broken.
+If we are ever going to be part of the Kingdom of God, part of the Family of God, there must be repentance, there must be a death of the old self, there must be burial, there must be cleansing, there must be a resurrection.
+That is why Luke writes in the order that he does so that we will get the picture here.

-Let's go back to Proverbs 11:11.
+Let us go back to Proverbs 11.
 I might ask us, has the state of the world changed any from the time of Christ?
 It has not at all.
-I'm just going to string together four verses here.
+I am just going to string together four verses here.